MIPS is the first large scale value-based payment model to impact PTs.

 Individual PTs: PTs in private practice who exceed 1 or 2 of the low-volume threshold criteria (annually receive more than $90,000 in Medicare part B payments OR provide care for more than 200 Part B-enrolled Medicare beneficiaries OR bill more than 200 professional services), will be eligible to opt in to MIPS, subject to the payment adjustment of +/-9%.

 Groups: If a practice collectively exceeds 1, 2, or all 3 of the low-volume threshold criteria it can opt-in to MIPS as a group, subject to the payment adjustment of +/-9%.

 PTs who don't meet the low-volume threshold and choose not to opt in to participation will be able to report MIPS data voluntarily without being subject to the payment adjustment.

 Additional Merit-Based Incentive Payment System Content

-APTA provides details for the different MIPS data collection reporting mechanisms.
+APTA provides details for the different MIPS participation and reporting options.

 Apr 1, 2019 / Column

 This is what you need to know now.

 This course provides insights into the New Year based on moving to value-based payment.
 Recorded webinar.
 Free to members.